 Our courses are open to all professions who have a suitable dog to train with.
-(Dogs must be at least 12 months old and less than 10 years old to begin the practical or online course) Our practicals are based in Benalla, unless you are from another State or Territory.
+(Dogs must be at least 12 months old and less than 8 years old to begin the course) Our practicals are based in Benalla.

 K9 Support trainers follow the LIMA method of training.
 We are not punishment based, nor “one type of training/or punishment fits all” based.
 All dogs are individuals, and deserve the “Least Invasive Minimally Aversive” type of training.